-- Through the Just Energy Transition (JET) Investment Plan, R1.5 trillion will be invested in our economy over the next five years in new frontiers such as renewable energy, green hydrogen and electric vehicles. - Tabling of the Electricity Regulation Amendment Bill to transform the energy sector and establish a competitive electricity market. - Climate Change: Extreme weather events in the form of drought, floods and wild fires increasingly pose a risk to the health, well-being and safety of people.
-Government will continue its just transition to a low carbon economy at a pace the country can afford and in a manner that ensures energy security. - Government will undertake its just transition in a way that opens up the possibility of new investments, new industrialisation and that, above all, creates new jobs.
+- Through the Just Energy Transition (JET) Investment Plan, R1.5 trillion will be invested in our economy over the next five years in new frontiers such as renewable energy, green hydrogen and electric vehicles. - Tabling of the Electricity Regulation Amendment Bill to transform the energy sector and establish a competitive electricity market. - Climate Change: Extreme weather events in the form of drought, floods and wild fires increasingly pose a risk to the health, well-being and safety of people. - Government will undertake its just transition in a way that opens up the possibility of new investments, new industrialisation and that, above all, creates new jobs.